 Career support is provided throughout the program and is fully confidential and impartial.
 Career Services provides employability education to enable students to enhance their professional skill sets and understanding of the jobs market.
 The service provides support through extra-curricular career management workshops and other career events.
-Students can also book 30-minute, 1:1 appointments or 'Quick Fix' CV Drop-Ins with the Head of Careers via 'SIAConnect'; these are self-managed bookings and can be made online 24/7.
 Services include: